 Have you ever experienced finding just the right frame embellishment only to discover that your photograph is the wrong size?
 Most likely you make the adjustment to the picture, and in the process, crop away a section that you would otherwise choose to keep.
 Why not alter the frame to fit the photo?
-June’s Scrap Girls Club was designed by Brandy Murry and contained a great selection of frames to demonstrate how to make slight alterations to fit your needs.
-You can find links to the individual products that were in that club at the bottom of this article in the credits for the layouts.
+The Countryside Collection designed by Brandy Murry contains a great selection of frames to demonstrate how to make slight alterations to fit your needs.

-- Change Shape: Open BMU_AYOZoom frame.
-Rotate frame 90 degrees.
+- Change the Frame Shape: Rotate frame 90 degrees.
 Cut and paste scallop edging from sides of frame using the Rectangular Marquee Tool.
 With the Transform Tool active, pull down top-center box using the arrow, which will elongate oval shape.
 Place cut scallop edging on either side and trim excess.
 Merge all layers.

-- Add Mat: Need a little color to give a lift to your photo?
+- Add a Mat: Need a little color to give a lift to your photo?
 Place a small section of paper beneath frame layer.
 Hold the Ctrl key (Cmd on Mac) while clicking on the frame layer to create “marching ants,” then click Select> Modify> Expand.
 The amount of pixels chosen will determine the width of the mat.
 Use the Eraser Tool to eliminate center area.
 Press Ctrl+D (Cmd on Mac) to remove marching ants.
 While still on the paper layer, erase any portion of the paper remaining around the outside of the frame.
-Apply any additional embellishments such as shown, BMU_AYOZoom_Flourish, or buttons, bows, flowers, etc. Merge all layers.
+Merge all layers.

-- Create A Frame Using A Tag: Open BMU_AYOZoom_Round Tag.
-Open and place BMU_EMB_Framed Chalkboard_6 on top layer.
-Size the Chalkboard so that the Tag shows a border around the edge.
-Hold the Ctrl key (Cmd on Mac) on Chalkboard layer to create marching ants.
+- Create A Frame Using A Tag: Open and place a framed chalkboard on the top layer.
+Size the chalkboard so that the Tag shows a border around the edge.
+Hold the Ctrl key (Cmd on Mac) on chalkboard layer to create marching ants.
 Highlight the Tag layer and press Delete.
 Now move the Tag layer on top and add a small shadow.

 Article written by Joyce Schardt